ajponte/UPALATE/README.md

 ## ABOUT ##
 To put it simply, Upalate is a nutrition app.
-The app has two goals:
+The app has two primary goals:

 1)  A repository for personal nutrition choices, and recommendations for healthier eating.